tommasomoretti/nameless-analytics/README.md

   All data is stored in its raw form in a Google BigQuery dataset, exactly as sent from the browser, via the Measurement Protocol or inserted through the Data Loader script.
 No pre-processing is applied.

-- **Reporting**
+- **Raw data**

-  No sampling, no pre processing only raw data that allow to build reports that fit all then needs, without the limit of a pre-build interface.
+  No sampling or pre processing, only raw data.
+Use standard tables or make custom tables that fit all then needs in Google BigQuery, without limits.
+  No pre-built interface, use any BI tool that connects with BigQuery, like Google Looker, Google Looker Studio, Microsoft Power BI, Tableau, Apache Superset, Grafana, Redash, Mode Analytics, ecc...

 ### ⚡️ Performances
 - **Real-time**